Best Rebounder UK 2026: Mini Trampolines for Home Workouts

 The single biggest things to weigh up are grip and thickness.
 Natural rubber and polyurethane mats grip best, especially once your hands get sweaty, while cheaper PVC and foam can feel slippery.
 For thickness, 4mm to 6mm suits most yoga, giving cushioning without making balances wobble.
 Go thicker (8mm to 10mm) only if you mostly do floor work or Pilates, or your joints need extra padding.

 The Liforme Original is the mat most yoga teachers point to when grip matters, and it is our pick for the best yoga mat in the UK.
-The polyurethane top layer has some of the highest friction of any mat we looked at, wet or dry, so it holds firm even in sweaty flows and hot yoga.
+The polyurethane top layer, which Liforme call GripForMe, has some of the highest friction of any mat we looked at, wet or dry, so it holds firm even in sweaty flows and hot yoga.
 It is 4.2mm thick, which is a sensible middle ground, and the printed "AlignForMe" markers give you a visual guide for hand and foot placement, which beginners in particular tend to love.
-It is made from eco-polyurethane and natural rubber, comes with a carry bag, and Liforme says it is biodegradable.
+It is made from specially engineered eco-polyurethane and rubber, is PVC free, comes with a free carry bag, and Liforme say it biodegrades within one to five years in normal landfill conditions.

 Check price on Amazon